There are many services and residential options for individuals in Regina. Contact us at (306) 757-6657.

-In this program, young people with a high risk to reoffend are connected to sustainable supports in the community with the intention of managing their risk, enhancing their skill base and promoting healthy lifestyles.
+LYNC offers young people with a high risk to reoffend a positive connection to sustainable supports in the community.
+Risk is managed by enhancing youth’s personal assets and skill base and promoting healthy lifestyles.

 To receive services clients must meet the following criteria:

-- Sentenced offender under the supervision of the Ministry
+• Sentenced offender under the supervision of the Ministry of Justice

 Community Service Program

 Upon conviction of an offense, a judge may order community service hours to be completed.
 Our placement agent arranges for youth and adults to work at a non-profit organization in our community.
 Upon completion, the court and probation officer are notified.

 Supported Independent Living Program (SILP)

 Supported Independent Living Program (SILP) is a community-based program that provides support to young people between the ages of 16 and 21 who are currently involved with the Ministry of Social Services in the Long Term/Permanent Ward, Section 10 and Section 56 Program.
 We assist young people in acquiring the skills and experience needed to make a successful transition to independence and adulthood.
 The program offers assistance in the areas of community connections, life skills, education, health and self advocacy.

 Robert’s Place is a voluntary peer home for male youth ages 12 -15 in care of the Ministry of Social Services.
 Youth living at Robert’s Place choose to live a healthy lifestyle while continuously working to make positive choices.
 Supported by JHSS, youth have access to programming such as community engagement, recreation, education and cultural activities.